 They both work to help you combat dryness and dehydration so that you achieve youthful and supple skin.

-The most basic difference between hydrator and moisturizer is:
+The most basic difference between a hydrator and a moisturizer is:

 If you have dry skin that means your skin is lacking oil and it needs to be moisturized properly.